 If I am not in college, can I apply for a college seminar?

 Yes.
 You do not need to be enrolled in college to attend.
-Our preferred age range for college seminars is 18-24, but we will make occasional exceptions based on the quality of the application.
+Our preferred age range for college seminars is 18-24, but we will make occasional exceptions based on the quality of the application for those over 24.
 We also offer High School Seminars if you are 14-18 years old.

 How much do the seminars cost?

 Housing, meals, and tuition are completely free to you thanks to our generous donors.
 All you are responsible for is travel (including to and from the airport) and any incidental spending during the seminar.

 Through a partnership with the Staley Foundation, we are able to offer a limited number of travel scholarships.
 Information about the scholarship is available on the seminar application.
 Apply early!
 Scholarships are awarded on a rolling basis.